 - 1. Associate academic vice president's letter from initial (third-year) review, if this is the final CFS review

-- 2. If a prior review resulted in an academic vice president's recommendation to delay the review or deny advancement, include the academic vice president's letter informing the faculty member of the reason for that decision
+- If a prior review resulted in an academic vice president's recommendation to delay the review or deny advancement, include the letter informing the faculty member of the reasons for that decision

 - 3. Department review committee's report

-- 4. Department chair's summary of department faculty deliberations and department vote count
+- 4. Department chair's summary of department faculty deliberations and report of department vote count

 - 5. Department chair's report

 - 6. College review committee's report

 - 7. Dean's report